samueljdc/TranswordSource/README.md

 <hr/>

 <div align="center">
-  Learn more about Transword <a href="https://transword.xyz"> from our website here. </a>
+  Learn more about Transword from our website<a href="https://transword.xyz"> here. </a>
 </div>